MahajanPriya08/AtliQ-Unified-Business-Insights-Dashboard/README.md

 **Data Modeling (OLAP)**: Implemented a Star Schema to connect Fact (transactions) and Dimension (entities) tables for high-performance filtering.

 **Advanced Analytics (DAX)**: Leveraged DAX for sophisticated measures, including custom Fiscal Year logic and automated deduction calculations.

+#### Key Business Insights
+**Profitability Alert**: Despite Net Sales of $136.04M, the Net Profit % is -0.94%, a massive 142.7% drop compared to the benchmark.

+**Supply Chain Risk**: Forecast Accuracy stands at 67.28%, which is 22.3% lower than the previous year, resulting in excess inventory (EI) in specific sub-zones.

+**Revenue Concentration**: The top 5 customers account for 54.4% of total Revenue Contribution, indicating high dependency on key accounts.